-Orion is gracious and intimate, with a rewarding, almost clubby feeling.
-Of her many amenities and features, the most appealing is her outside deck space which beckons in the balmy reaches of the Pacific and offers a range of panoramic viewing options for up-close marine life encounters.
+National Geographic Orion offers guests a spirited, almost clubby environment onboard.
+Of her many amenities and features, the most appealing is her outdoor deck space, which beckons in the balmy reaches of the South Pacific and beyond and offers a range of panoramic views of the region’s rich avian and marine life.

 53 outside cabins